 Early Life

-Tung Chee Chen was born in Hong Kong on December 15, 1942.
-He is the son of shipping tycoon Tung Chao Yung and the younger brother of Tung Chee-hwa, the first Chief Executive of the Hong Kong Special Administrative Region.
+Tung Chee Chen, born on December 15, 1942, in Hong Kong, is the son of shipping tycoon Tung Chao-yung and the younger brother of Tung Chee-hwa, the first Chief Executive of Hong Kong.
 His ancestral hometown is Ningbo, Zhejiang Province, China.
-Tung earned a bachelor's degree from the University of Liverpool and a master's in mechanical engineering from MIT.
+He earned a Bachelor's degree from the University of Liverpool and a Master's in Mechanical Engineering from MIT.

 Rise to Success